marsfoundation/sparklend-conduits/README.md

 $$ getTotalDeposits(asset) \le aToken.balanceOf(conduit) $$

-**NOTE**: The last two invariants are not strict equalities because of A) the potential for a permissionless transfer of the aToken into the conduit and/or B) the rounding behaviour difference (round on Spark vs round-down on Spark Conduit).
+**NOTE**: The last two invariants are not strict equalities because of A) the potential for a permissionless transfer of the aToken into the conduit and/or B) the rounding behaviour difference (round on SparkLend vs round-down on SparkLend Conduit).

 ## Upgradeability

-Since the Spark Conduit will likely require maintenance as its desired usage evolves, it will be an upgradeable contract, using [`upgradeable-proxy`](https://github.com/marsfoundation/upgradeable-proxy) for upgradeable logic.
+Since the SparkLend Conduit will likely require maintenance as its desired usage evolves, it will be an upgradeable contract, using [`upgradeable-proxy`](https://github.com/marsfoundation/upgradeable-proxy) for upgradeable logic.
 This is a non-transparent proxy contract that gives upgrade rights to the PauseProxy.

 ## Technical Assumptions